Spice up your weekend with 9 movies you didn’t know were based on true stories

 There’s something oddly satisfying about watching movies based on true stories.
-In fact, the knowledge that the range of bizarre, horrific, heartwarming and tragic incidents that transpire on-screen have occurred in real life, makes the movie-viewing experience that much more authentic.
+In fact, the knowledge that the range of bizarre, horrific, heartwarming and tragic incidents that have transpired on-screen have also occurred in real life, makes the movie-viewing experience that much more authentic.
 We list out a set of movies that you likely didn’t know were inspired by real-life incidents.

 Movies based on true stories that you didn’t know about